trberg/VEDx_SNOMED/README.md

 | 941.01     |  28    |
 | 941.02     |  89    |
 | 941.03     |  36    |
 >As in the case above, the first column may be named "ICD 9 Code", "code", "codes", "icd 9 code", or "icd9 code".
-Everything else will break the dashboard.
+Everything else will break the dashboard (error messages coming soon).
 The second column can be named "scores" or "score".

 **Another important note**: The uploaded csv files do not need to be just two columns.
 All that is required is that the file have two columns that fit the naming schema above.
 The dashboard will ignore all columns not in the above examples.